davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-03-kona-diaries-2015-day-7-triple-swim-day.md

 ![DCIMGGOPRO](/images/2015/20150930-magicsands.jpg)

-The sets of waves are few and far between but today our timing could probably havenot been any worse.
+The sets of waves are few and far between but today our timing could probably have not been any worse.
 We just about made it out on our first attempt and then bobbed around for a bit enjoying the scenery.

 ![DCIM107GOPRO](/images/2015/20150930-0023836.jpg)